Challenges to Physical Activity

 Half of all vigorous exercise engaged in by Americans occurs in parks.
 People who live closer to parks report better mental health.
 Time spent in green outdoor spaces has been shown to boost focus and concentration, and kids with attention deficit hyperactivity disorder (ADHD) experience milder symptoms when they play outside in a natural setting.
 But in some cities as many as two-thirds of children are without access to a nearby park (The Trust for Public Land).
 The deficits are greatest in predominantly African American and Hispanic neighborhoods.

 Community Development Block Grants provide up to $100 million annually in support.
 Still, federal matching funds for urban parks have been slashed over the past decade, as has support from the Land and Water Conservation Fund (LWCF), which helped get more than 40,000 outdoor recreation projects built, most between the 1960s and 1980.
 Some good news: The LWCF disbursed $45 million in 2015 and committed $110 million in 2016, the most in more than a decade.
-However, the LWCF is scheduled to expire in 2018.
+However, the LWCF expired in 2018.